Welcome to today's edition of the Rush 24-7 podcast.

 The sales tax revenue generated by the sale of tobacco products, primarily cigarettes, is funding children's health programs.

-And yet we have, and this is only going to take off.
+And yet, we have, and this is only going to take off.

-This is this is the left.
+This is the left.

 This is who they are.